OWASP/AppSecEurope2017/program/women-in-appsec.md

 {% endfor %}
 </ul>

+## These are the kind sponsors of Women in Appsec at AppSec Europe 2017
+{% include wia-sponsors.html %}

-## Want to sponsor Women in AppSec?
+### Want to sponsor Women in AppSec?
 Great!
 Please see [the sponsor document](/assets/docs/AppSecEUConferenceWIASponsorshipOpportunities.pdf).

 ## About Women in AppSec